CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. From the Stream navigation bar, click on **Discover**.
 You can browse for videos, channels, people in your organization, and groups from here.

    ![](Images/img161.png)

+1. You can explore other options available in Microsoft Stream.

 1. To learn more about Microsoft Stream refer to https://docs.microsoft.com/en-us/stream/overview.